(of an edge or blade) Not sharp

 Lacking in social grace or refinement

-To decrease in intensity
+To decrease or reduce in strength or intensity

 “We believe the addition of any additional ingredients will dull the exceptionally fine flavor and diminish your enjoyment.”

-To decrease in sensitivity
+To decrease or reduce in sensitivity

 “According to doctors, long-term cigarette smoking will dull the senses of taste and smell.”